bendalab/plottools/README.md

 Most modules have a `<module>_params()` function for setting rc parameters to default values.
 In many cases these functions are just an alternative way to set [matplotlib]'s [rcParams].
-Many `plottools` define additional [rcParams], that also can be set by this function.
+Many `plottools` modules define additional [rcParams], that also can be set by these functions.

-These modules just provide such a function as an alternative interface for setting [matplotlib]'s [rcParams]:
+The following modules just provide such a function as an alternative interface for setting [matplotlib]'s [rcParams]:

 - [`axes`](https://bendalab.github.io/plottools/api/axes.html):
   setting [axes] appearance.